loudnts09/my-movies/README.md

 This project uses the Bootstrap Icons library for icons and the Notie library for notifications.

-The API used for the movies is [OMDB](https://www.omdbapi.com/)
+The API used for the movies is [OMDB](https://www.omdbapi.com/) This project uses the [Bootstrap Icons](https://icons.getbootstrap.com/) library for icons and the <a href="https://jaredreich.com/notie/" target="_blank">Notie</a>. library for notifications.

 In the file keyOmdb.js, it's necessary to log in to omdb to search movies.